tuhacrt/should-i-use-fp-ts/README.md

 # TypeScript-Starter

-A general TypeScript-Starter includes: "vitest", "eslint", "unbuild"
+A general TypeScript-Starter using : "bun"

 ## License